The question is not whether to automate — it is what to automate first

 Tools:

-- OpenAI API + custom prompt - the most flexible solution, ~$0.01/email processing cost
+- OpenAI API + custom prompt — most flexible, ~$0.01 per email

-Expected savings: 1–2 hours/person per day, ~60% faster response time
+Expected savings: 1–2 hours/person/day, ~60% faster response time.

-2. Invoice Processing and Bookkeeping Prep
+2. Invoice processing and bookkeeping prep

-The problem: Manual data entry, sorting invoices, categorizing for the accountant.
+Problem: manual data entry, sorting invoices, categorizing for the accountant.

-The AI solution: OCR + AI for automatic invoice recognition, data extraction, and categorization.
+AI solution: OCR + AI for automatic invoice recognition, data extraction, and categorization.

 Tools: